ElinaKim/mindbloom/README.md

 ## Overview

-mindbloom is a user friendly To-Do web app that helps people organize their daily life with ease.
+mindbloom is a user-friendly To-Do web app that helps people organize their daily life with ease.

 ## Problem